louis-tru/quark/docs/CURRENT_WORK.md

 final paint/blend/clip architecture. `buildCGAADrawData()` must also stop emitting outside uniform tiles; production direct-target drawing only needs boundary tiles and filled inside tiles.

+That first test-oriented integration is now connected:

+- `GPUCanvas::Inl::fillPathColor()` transforms paths into target-pixel space, builds CGAA data, and calls the new backend `drawCGAAColorCmd`.
+- `src/render/cgaa.*` is now included in the core source target.
+- Metal creates/caches a compute pipeline from the generated CGAA compute source, uploads the compact draw buffers, ends any active render pass, and dispatches boundary plus filled-uniform tiles directly into the current color target.
+- `cgaa.glsl` applies solid premultiplied color with manual `SrcOver` instead of writing an intermediate R8 coverage atlas.
+- `buildCGAADrawData()` no longer emits outside uniform tiles.
+Its optional clip assertions and empty clipped-range handling were also fixed for the production call site.

+This remains a deliberate test path.
+Metal CGAA solid color currently ignores the renderer's clip mask and always applies `SrcOver` regardless of the selected blend mode.
+GL's `drawCGAAColorCmd` is an explicit no-op, and root-matrix display offsets beyond the normal target-pixel mapping have not yet been integrated.

 An isolated Metal Compute AA prototype now lives in `test/compute_aa/` and is wired into the macOS test target.
 It demonstrates CPU-flattened path edges,